wn96/orbital_timetable/README.md

 - [x] Allow bot to work for all semesters.
 - [x] Scrap current week from NUSMods for `/week`.
 - [x] Query NUSMods API to get HTTP request for latest JSON file.

-## Refactoring:
-### These fixes are not done in orbital as they do not affect usability.

-- [ ] Refactor bot_main.py to use OOP for commands.
-This should reduce clutters in the code, making the code base unreadable currently.

 ## Credits